-This course is available to seniors to help them fulfill their off-site AHEC rotation.
-Students are placed with community family medicine physicians in their private offices, both rural and urban-based.
+This course is available to M4 students planning a career in Family Medicine.
+Students are paired with a Family Medicine preceptor for 4-week outpatient rotations.
+Preceptorship may include family medicine physicians in their private offices, both rural

 This fourth-year elective is available to all medical students with an interest in clinical, practice based or health services research.

-Students MUST contact the research division director a minimum of three months prior to their planned elective month in order to complete online human subjects and research ethics training prior to the start of the elective.
+Students must contact the research division director a minimum of three months prior to their planned elective month to complete online human subjects and research ethics training prior to the start of the elective.